 I would like info on a detective show from the 1950′s called “Tightrope”.
 As I recall it had to do with an undercover police detective.

 Tightrope! starred Mike Connors (in his first leading role) as an unnamed undercover detective who would infiltrate a new criminal organization every week.
-Apparently he used the alias Nick Stone on occasion.
+He used the alias Nick Stone on occasion.
 The show premiered September 8th, 1959 on CBS.
-Critics were not fond of the show, with John P. Shanley of The New York Times calling its premise “a flimsy cloak for a series of familiar and annoying stereotypes” .
+Critics were not fond of the it, with John P. Shanley of The New York Times calling its premise “a flimsy cloak for a series of familiar and annoying stereotypes” .
 Cecil Smith of The Los Angeles Times admitted that Tightrope! wasn’t badly done but was nothing more than “a reasonable facsimile of at least a dozen other shows” although he called “the easy charm of Mike Connors” the show’s “one saving grace” .

 Here’s a description of the show from a March 1960 article in The Chicago Daily Tribune about Mike Connors: